spyked/thetarpit.org/about-2.markdown

 office.

-In the same category lies a tar pit uniquely attributable to man, that creature more widely (although more and more narrowly) known as ζῷον πολιτικόν.
+In the same category lies a tar pit uniquely attributable to man, that creature more widely (although more and more narrowly) known as Zōon Politikon.
 It, like the Boltzmann constant itself, is also difficult to grasp, but you might know it as that feeling which (naturally!) keeps you from aspiring to become *more* human.
 It is laziness; it is stagnation; it is tiredness, and it is ultimately death.